robak86/hardwired/README.md

 - [x] No decorators, no reflection
 - [x] Designed for structural typing
 - [x] Enables easy mocking for integration tests
-- [x] Allows writing code that is completely decoupled from DI/IoC specific api - does not pollute user code with decorators (combined with reflection) or static properties containing list of dependencies
+- [x] Allows writing code that is completely decoupled from DI/IoC specific api - doesn't pollute user code with decorators (combined with reflection) or static properties containing the list of dependencies
-- [x] Works both on node.js and browser
+- [x] Works both on node.js and the browser

 ## Installation